abhishekarya1/DSA-2k23/ll.md

 **Delete node to which pointer is given**: ([link](https://leetcode.com/problems/delete-node-in-a-linked-list)) copy data and pointer of next node to current.

-So basically deletion of a node is possible in two ways - if we know its previous node (actual deletion of memory address), or if we've the node itself (deletion of node data), the latter is useful in deletion of middle node, `k`th node from end etc.
+So basically deletion of a node is possible in two ways - if we know its previous node (actual deletion of memory address), or if we've the node itself (deletion of node data only), the latter is useful in deletion of middle node, `k`th node from end etc but may not be the ask.

 ## Fast and Slow Pointers
 **Find middle of a LL**: Hare & Tortoise technique: `while(fast && fast -> next)`